 The old palace hides among the cobbled streets of the medieval centre – a gem once you step inside.
 Venafro, a Roman town, lies in the lovely valley of Monte Santa Croce, ringed by mountains.
 The first thrill is the enchanting internal garden with its lush banana palms and citrus trees, where a miscellany of Roman artefacts and olive presses lie scattered among tables and chairs.
 Next, a frescoed interior in an astonishing state of preservation; painted birds, family crests and grotteschi adorn the walls of the state rooms and entrance hall.
 Bedrooms are furnished in simple good taste, one with a big fireplace and a sleigh bed, another with chestnut country furniture, most with views.
-Shower rooms are small – bar one, which has a bath.
+Bathrooms are small with showers – bar one, which has a bath.
 Dorothy is a wonderful hostess and has fantastic local knowledge; she and her son are a great team.
-They also run an organic farm with 1,000 olive trees (many of them over 400 years old), vines, walnut-trees and sheep.
+They also run an organic farm with 1,000 olive trees (many of them over 400 years old), vines, walnut trees and sheep.
 An area and a palace rich in content – and relaxed, delicious dinners do full justice to the setting.
 Breakfasts are as good.